Beginner's Guide to Making Mead

 As I said earlier, there are endless recipes out there.
 Some will seem complex, some more simple.
 But most of them follow the same principles.
 These are the steps for making a simple, still mead:

 - Mix honey and water together in a container of choice, whether that be bucket or demijohn.

 - Add mead yeast and some sort of additional nutrition to the honey water mixture.
 The added nutrition might be fruit, such as raisins.

 - Fit the airlock to your vessel and wait.
 The yeast will start to work, turning the sugar into CO2 and alcohol.
 The airlock ensures no contaminants get in but the CO2 gets out, making a satisfying 'bloop'.
 This first fermentation could take anything from 2 weeks to a month depending on the recipe and the temperature.

 - When the bubbling stops, that tells you the first fermentation is finished.
 Transfer the mead to a second bucket or demijohn, leaving the sediment behind.
 Store in a dark place for about 2 months.

 Like a lot of brewed drinks, mead improves with age.
 How soon you decide to drink it is entirely up to you.
 We generally leave it for at least 3 months.
 If you decide to drink straight away, as some do, don't be surprised if the mead tastes different a couple of days after bottling.
 This could be Bottle Shock at work.

 If this sounds like a lot of work, don’t worry.
 It really is easy and the more you do it, the quicker you get at it.
 The only hard and fast rules are: effective cleaning and sterilising, and using good quality honey.
 Beyond that, it's simply about finding the recipe that you like.

 Check out the following books:

-Making Mead: A Complete Guide by Bryan Acton & Peter Duncan (the first one we bought and the best to start with, in our opinion)
+Making Mead: A Complete Guide by Bryan Acton & Peter Duncan (the first one we bought)

 The Big Book of Mead Recipes by Robert Ratliff